sao16b/4n6/_posts/2024-03-27-MVS_CTF_2023_iOS_Writeup.md

 ![Street View](/assets/img/2024-03-27/10_2.png){: width="400" }

-### 11. First class seats out of here! - What 4-star Airline flies the most passengers out of the same terminal our user flew out of in Germany?
+### 11. First class seats out of here!

+**Prompt**: What 4-star Airline flies the most passengers out of the same terminal our user flew out of in Germany?

 Some network history can be found at `/private/var/preferences/com.apple.wifi.known-networks.plist`{: .filepath}.
 There's an entry for Airport-Frankfurt, added on January 5, 2023 that was accessed as late as 07:21:29 EST, or 12:21:29 CET.

 ![Known Networks](/assets/img/2024-03-27/11_1.png){: width="700" }

-From the `Photos.sqlite`{: .filepath} database (`/private/var/mobile/Media/PhotoData`{: .filepath}), there's an entry in the ZPHOTOSHIGHLIGHT table for Newark Liberty International Airport on December 23, 2022.
-On an after this date there is activity in Germany.
+From the `Photos.sqlite`{: .filepath} database (`/private/var/mobile/Media/PhotoData`{: .filepath}), there's an entry in the `ZPHOTOSHIGHLIGHT`{: .filepath} table for Newark Liberty International Airport on December 23, 2022.
+On and after this date there is activity in Germany.

 ![Photos.sqlite](/assets/img/2024-03-27/11_2.png)